adboussif/Persistent-Homology/USAGE.md

 # Using the Scripts for Persistent Homology Analysis

-This project includes three main scripts designed to filter Alpha Carbons in PDB files (from database or predicted by Alphafold2) and to analyze protein structures through persistence barcodes and calculate Wasserstein distances for comparison.
+This project includes two main scripts designed to filter Alpha Carbons in PDB files (from database or predicted by Alphafold2), a workflow of three scripts to analyze protein structures through persistence barcodes and calculate Wasserstein distances for comparison with Alpha Conplex construction and two scripts to perform the same analysis but with Rips Complex construction.

 ## Requirements